Phoenix-ComputerCraft/phoenix-computercraft.github.io/syscalls/fs.md

 * The path does not exist.
 * The path specified is not a mount.
 * The user does not have permission to write to the path.

+## `loadCraftOSAPI(apiName: string): table`
+Loads a CraftOS API or module from the ROM.
+This can be used to get access to certain functions without having to mount the entire ROM.

+This uses the current process's environment as the parent environment.
+This means the API will use the process's globals.
+If the API you need requires certain globals (like `colors`), load these in as globals first.

+### Arguments
+1. `apiName`: The name of the API or module to load.
+If this starts with `cc.`, it loads a module from `rom/modules/main`.
+Otherwise, it loads an API from `rom/apis`.

+### Return Values
+A table with the loaded API or module.

+### Errors
+This syscall may throw an error if:
+* The API name is malformed.
+* The API does not exist.
+* An error occurred while loading the API.